hongshen-zhu/website-zhs/content/_index.md

        **"How Adaptive Propaganda Works: Evidence from China."** With Xinzhuo Huang and Haibing Yan.
 Presented at UCSD/Carter Center Young Scholars Conference.

        **"Bureaucrat Selection under Weak State Capacity: Evidence from the Democratic Republic of Congo."** With Dongil Lee, Eric Mvukiyehe, and Christelle Tchoup.
-Presented at North East Universities Development Consortium 2025 Conference at Tufts University.
+Presented at State Capacity and Institutions Conference at Seoul.

        **"Bureaucratic Favoritism, Local Lobbying, and Renewable Energy Development in China."** With Zeren Li and Chitao Yu.
 Scheduled to be presented at APSA Green Industrial Policy Mini-Conference 2025.